ChristineLoveCoding/100-books-I-read/README.md

 # 100-books-I-read-as-a-CS-major.

-I just want to setup this repo to push myself to read more professional CS books as a Computer Science major.
+I just want to setup this record to push myself to read more professional CS books as a Computer Science major.

+Also, this will be my blog or jounal for me to record the process of learnging new techologies.

+I decide to spend more than 1000 hours in studying Computer Science this fields.

-I want to equip myself with more deeper and wider CS knowlwdge.
+I want to equip myself with more deeper and wider CS knowlwdge when I'm still in college.
 Trying to explore my passion and my real interests when I'm still young.

-Most of books are from Oreilly Library, I have a student accout with it.
+Most of books are from Oreilly Library, I have a student memebership with it.

 Of course, you can use other resources to find the book.

 BookList:
 1. Head First - Java